Squee!: Issue 4

 Squee is once again approached by the first pair of aliens who attempted to abduct him in issue 1, this time he manages to convince them that it would be smarter for them to take his parents, which they agree to.
 At school, Squee is bullied by a group of kids and then laughed at by a girl who is then hit with a baseball, causing her eye to pop out and Squee to run away screaming.
 In class, Squee questions a textbook typo which angers his teacher into ordering the other students to attack him.
 Squee realizes that his classmates have been turned into zombies by the administration so that they will unquestionably follow the teacher's commands.
 Squee is saved by Pepito who proceeds to destroy the whole school.
 At home, Squee's parents return from their abduction and decide to bring Squee to a mental institution for several weeks, where he is briefly reunited with Johnny C. who is there as a volunteer for sleep study.

 References to Vasquez's own life

 While Johnny the Homicidal Maniac was more about things that angered Vasquez, Squee! was about things that terrified him as a child.
 Many of Squee's fears (such as aliens and the monster under the bed) were fears of Vasquez's.
 He stated at the 2006 New York Comic Con that the scene where the chihuahua mauls Squee's friend was based on a similar thing that happened to him.

 Animated short

-In 2013, it was revealed that Jhonen Vasquez is working on an animated short based on Squee!.
+In 2013, it was revealed that Jhonen Vasquez was working on an animated short based on Squee!.
 It will be called "Squee Versus the Labyrinth of Meat".
+As of 2023, the short remains unreleased; Vasquez has not commented on it.